hcopley/ST558_Project_3/College4.md

     str_to_title
 ```

-The model with the lowest log loss is the Lasso model with a log loss of
+The model with the lowest log loss is the Logistic Regression 1 model
-= 0.387.
+with a log loss of = 0.246.